denkovarik/Fractal-Trees/README.md

 # Fractal-Trees

 ## Description
-This program creates models of plant architecture and fractal geometery using Turtle Graphics and bracketed L-systems.
+This program creates models of plant architecture using Turtle Graphics and bracketed L-systems.
 A bracketed L-system is used to represent the graph-theoretic trees.
-It includes an algorithm for creating a large string of characters (called the "word") starting from a much smaller string (called the "axiom") and a set of production rules.
+It includes an algorithm for creating a large string of characters (called a "word") starting from a much smaller string (called the "axiom") and a set of production rules.
 The final "word" is then interpreted as seiries of commands (by a "little turtle") for drawing the structure.
 In this way, a computer can create fractal images of plant-like structures starting from a simiple set of rules.

-The bracketed L-system involves the use of strings whose characters represent instuctions of how to draw the structure.
-These strings consist of a starting an alphabet, a starting axiom, a delta, a length 'd', a set of production rules, and a time step 't'.
+The bracketed L-system involves the use of strings whose characters represent instuctions on how to draw the a certain structure.
+These strings consist of an alphabet, a starting axiom, a delta, a length 'd', a set of production rules, and a time step 't'.
 The set of production rules are applied to the axiom to produce a new "word" according to the set of production rules.
-The "word" is rewritten 't' - 1 more times according to the production rules.
-The alphabet defines the characters that are used in the strings and the production rules.
-This produces a string which represents a set of instructions for how to draw the structure.
-Each instruction is represeted by a single character in the final "word".
+This "word" is then rewritten 't' more times according to the production rules.
+The alphabet defines the characters used in the strings and the production rules.
+This produces a final string, which represents a set of instructions for how to draw the a structure.
+Each instruction is represeted as a single character in this final string or "word".

 The following alphabet was used for this project:
 * V = {F,G,\[,\],+,-}